AviatrixSystems/avxlabs-docs/ace_pro/docs/lab7.md

 #### 4.2.1  Configuration Using the Workstation Edge (i.e., Apache Guacamole Client - Jumphost)

-Go to your personal POD portal, identify the section labeled `"Lab 7 and 8"`, then click on the `"Open Workstation"` button to log in to the **Workstation Edge** (a Guacamole clientless remote desktop gateway).
+Navigate to your personal POD portal, identify the section labeled `"Lab 7 and 8"`, then click on the `"Open Workstation"` button to log in to the **Workstation Edge** (a Guacamole clientless remote desktop gateway).

 ```{figure} images/lab8-podportal00.png
 ---